ivzhukov/perf-analysis-hands-on/docs/trace_exploration_with_vampir.md

 :::

+If you have copied profiles/traces before please proceed to the next step.

-You can copy prepared traces from [here](https://fz-juelich.sciebo.de/s/qBq6OrhJImHulbr) or from Bridges-2 via the following command executed on you local machine
+If not, you can copy prepared traces from [here](https://fz-juelich.sciebo.de/s/qBq6OrhJImHulbr) or from Bridges-2 via the following command executed on you local machine
 ```bash
 $ # go to the directory were you want to store measurements
 $ cd <my_directory>